You are welcome to my Wealthfront review.

 The company, which was formerly called kaChing, began as a mutual fund analysis company, before pivoting into wealth management.

-They serve as Robo advisor in the personal finance, stock exchange, and corporate finance industry.
+They serve as Robo advisors in the personal finance, stock exchange, and corporate finance industry.

 You might be wondering what a Robo advisor is, right?
 Robo-advisers are financial advisers that provide online, automated financial advice or Investment management with minimal human intervention.